List of mayors of Garden City, Georgia

 Garden City, Georgia was incorporated on February 8, 1939.
 It operates under a council-administrator form of government.
-By 2011, its city council will be composed of one mayor and five city council members.
-Each of the councillors will represent a different section of town.
+By 2011, its city council was scheduled to be composed of one mayor and five city council members, each representing a different section of town.

 The current mayor is Tennyson Holder.
-Re-elected to the city council in 2009, he was appointed by his colleagues to serve the remainder the Anthony "Andy" Quinney's unexpired mayoral term.
+Re-elected to the city council in 2009, he was appointed by his colleagues to serve the remainder of Anthony "Andy" Quinney's unexpired mayoral term.

 As of 2010, Garden City has never collected property taxes.